Skip to main content

 Gemologist

-High confidence is based on the presence of a recognized laboratory report that matches the physical characteristics, dimensions, and visual presentation of the gemstone shown.
+Confidence is high due to the presence of a reputable laboratory certificate (ALGT) that matches the visual characteristics of the stone provided.

 KEY EVIDENCE